-In the spring of 1997, sixteen "Access to Fishing" sites were established in Northwestern of 20 sites.
+In the spring of 1997, sixteen "Access to Fishing" sites were established in now have a total of 20 sites.
 Last year fishing poles were borrowed 400 times

-Illinois.
-Since that time, additional locations have been added and we now have a total
+Northwestern Illinois.
+Since that time, additional locations have been added and we

-CALENDAR YEAR 2017 PLANNED ACTIVITIES
+CALENDAR YEAR 2019 PLANNED ACTIVITIES